-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Wednesday, June 8, 2016.
+On behalf of Kadish & Associates Law Group posted in Business Litigation on Wednesday, June 8, 2016.

 As some Arizona business owners are already aware, going into business with family members can be problematic at times.
 When one member of the family fails to live up to his or her obligations in some way, disputes are not always easily resolved, and relationships can become strained.
 In some cases, the company concludes that the only way to rectify the situation is to file business litigation against that party in order to ensure its continued success.